pysmo/aimbat-docs/docfiles/updatingThisManual.rst

 Updating this manual
 ====================

 This is for someone who wants to be a collaborator on AIMBAT only.
+This is NOT necessary for anyone who only wants to use AIMBAT.
+AIMBAT will work fine if you do not install the dependencies listed here.

 To be able to update the manual, download the `source code <https://github.com/pysmo/aimbat-docs>`_ from Github, and install the dependencies.